James G. Jones (politician): Biography

 In 1860, Jones wrote a letter to former U.S. Representative from Indiana, Richard W. Thompson, expressing his support for the creation of a "Union Party" while condemning both secessionists and abolitionists.

 Also in 1860, Jones (having become a Republican) was elected Indiana Attorney General, succeeding Joseph E. McDonald.
-He served briefly under Governors Abram A. Hammond (a Democrat) and Henry Smith Lane (a Republican) and served the bulk of his term under Oliver P. Morton (also a Republican).
+He served briefly under Governors Abram A. Hammond (a Democrat) and Henry S. Lane (a Republican) and served the bulk of his term under Oliver P. Morton (also a Republican).
 Jones authored a letter to Governor Morton, expressing his fears about the potentially secessionist views of southern Hoosier residents of Evansville and recommended the governor seize state arms from Evansville citizens and redistribute them among pro-Union Indiana Republicans.

 In 1861, after less than a year in office, Jones resigned and was succeeded to the position by John Palmer Usher.
 Jones resigned to enlist in the Union Army following the outbreak of the Civil War.
 Jones served as a colonel of the 42nd Indiana Infantry Regiment until poor health forced him to return to Evansville.
 He continued his military service, however, becoming provost marshal of Indiana and heading a recruitment bureau.

 After the end of the war, Jones returned to practicing law.
 In 1869, Governor Conrad Baker appointed Jones to be judge of the Fifteenth Circuit Court, though his failing health forced him to retire from the bench.

 Jones had four daughters and two sons.
 Jones was the father-in-law of Eccles G. Van Riper, Democratic Mayor of Evansville in 1871 and a prisoner of war in Arkansas during the Civil War.